devicetree-org/lopper/docs/sdt-from-linux-architecture.md

-it reads `lopper/data/boards/<name>/source.yaml`, preprocesses the upstream Linux DT (and Zephyr DT when present) with cpp + dtc using the include paths declared in the board config, then invokes `compose_devices` and `assemble_sdt` in sequence.
+it reads `lopper/data/boards/<name>/source.yaml`, preprocesses the upstream Linux DT (and Zephyr DT when present) with cpp + dtc using the include paths declared in the board config, then invokes `compose_non_linux` and `assemble_sdt` in sequence.
+With `--no-zephyr` it skips the `compose_non_linux` stage entirely and calls `assemble_sdt` without `--non-linux`, producing a Linux-only SDT.
 Users running the pipeline drive it through this script; the integration tests in `tests/test_sdt_from_linux.py` invoke the same script so there is one canonical implementation of the orchestration.

-This also explains why `compose_devices` and `assemble_sdt` accept pre-flattened `.dts` inputs rather than running cpp/dtc themselves: preprocessing belongs in the orchestration layer (this script), keeping the assists read-only on already-flat trees so they can be exercised in isolation by tests or by external tools that preprocess their input differently.
+This also explains why both assists accept pre-flattened `.dts` inputs rather than running cpp/dtc themselves: preprocessing belongs in the orchestration layer (this script), keeping the assists read-only on already-flat trees so they can be exercised in isolation by tests or by external tools that preprocess their input differently.

 ### Bootstrap tooling: `scripts/`